JBic9832/NAACLI/README.md

 NAACLI will create a notes.db file in what ever directory you run it from.

 I recommend that you commit your "notes.db" file with all of your code so that your notes can persist across all machines that you work on.
-If you do this __MAKE SURE YOU DON'T ADD SENSITIVE INFORMATION!!!__ Otherwise you can just add "notes.db" to your gitignore.
+If you do this __MAKE SURE YOU DON'T ADD SENSITIVE INFORMATION!!!__ Otherwise you can just add ```notes.db``` to your gitignore.